MuYunyun/blog/README.md

 ### RaspberryPi

-Just do it for fun!
-You will unlock server, linux, nginx skills from this Raspberry Pi travel.
+Let's have some fun!
+This Raspberry Pi journey will unlock your server, Linux, and Nginx skills.

 > Thanks for the [pi](https://github.com/zhaoolee/pi) project specially.